-Following \citet{knabel25}, we use three stellar template libraries: Indo-US \citep{valdes04}, MILES \citep{sanchez06,falcon11} and X-shooter Spectral Library \citep{verro22} cleaned from incomplete or low-quality spectra and convolved them down to the same FWHM as the observation's Line Spread Function in the galaxy's rest frame estimated at $1.46\AA$ with the empirical relation given by \citet{bacon23}.
+Following \citet{knabel25}, we used three stellar template libraries: Indo-US \citep{valdes04}, MILES \citep{sanchez06,falcon11}, and X-shooter spectral library \citep{verro22}, cleaned from incomplete or low-quality spectra and convolved them down to the same FWHM as the observation's Line Spread Function in the galaxy's rest frame, estimated at $1.46\AA$ with the empirical relation given by \citet{bacon23}.

-An exploratory set of fits allows us to determine that an additive polynomial of degree 6 combined with a multiplicative polynomial of degree 0 yields the most robust measurements across the different template libraries.
+An exploratory set of fits allowed us to determine that an additive polynomial of degree 6 combined with a multiplicative polynomial of degree 0 yields the most robust measurements across the different template libraries.

 An example of the \slos \ estimate in each bin given by a fit with this fiducial setup is shown in Fig.~\ref{fig:vdispestimate}.